agnesoft/adev/README.md

 | [apt](<https://en.wikipedia.org/wiki/APT_(software)>)                | any     | Linux   | -        | -                      | `install-xxx`                                                                                          |
 | [Homebrew](https://brew.sh/)                                         | any     | macOS   | -        | -                      | `install-xxx`                                                                                          |

-## Build Actions & Continuous Integration (GitHub Actions)
+## Continuous Integration (GitHub Actions)

-All of the following are part of the **build.sh** script and can be run locally on your system.
+All of the following checks are part of the **build.sh** script and can be run locally on your system.
 Run `./build.sh` without parameters for details.
 The following table describes the status checks that are run with every pull request and master build:

 | Check                       | Requirement                                                               | Description                                                                                                                                                                                                       | OS      | `build.sh`                               | Link                                                                 |
 | --------------------------- | ------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ---------------------------------------- | -------------------------------------------------------------------- |